Julix91/COMP-2913/deliverables.md

 Weight: 30%

-Due Date: Beginning of Class 5 (March 27th, 2018)
+Due Date: Beginning of Class 5 (May 8th, 2018)

 #### Requirements